PlenusPyramis/AndroidSDK/README.md

  * `android-docker-start` - Create/Start container
  * `android-docker-stop` - Stop container
  * `android-docker-shell` - Connect to a shell for the running container
+ * `android-docker-vnc` - Connect to the vnc server running in the container (must have `vncviewer` installed on host.)